The hallway stretched before him like a throat.

 A shape resolved itself from the darkness.
 Pale and translucent.
 A little girl in an old-fashioned dress, her blonde hair in ringlets.
 She stood by the window, staring out at the night.

-He couldn't see through her, but he could see the moonlight touching her edges, making them glow softly.
+The moonlight touched her edges, making them glow softly.
 Making her look even less real.

 A ghost.